Medo2l7alabe/VJS/README.md

 ## 3 - Department of Metasploit
 The script is designed to facilitate the handling of the Metasploit and the Baylod industry in an easy and fast manner.

+## 4 - Encryption section by Hash algorithms
+The script encrypts any word or text in a very easy and simple way by using all Hash algorithms md5 sha1 sha224 sha256 sha384 sha512

 # Department Termux:

 ## 1. Information collection section on protocols